 ACT Reading Format

-The ACT Reading test makes up 25% of the total ACT score.
-It includes 40 questions from four passages to be answered in 35 minutes.
-These four passages include three standalone passages and one paired set that needs to be read together.
+The ACT Reading test makes up 33.33% of the total ACT score.
+It includes 36 questions from 4 passages to be answered in 40 minutes.
+These 4 passages include 3 standalone passages and 1 paired set that needs to be read together.
 This ACT section evaluates your reading and reasoning skills and provides the kind of text you will find in entry-level college courses.

 ACT Science Format

-The ACT Science test contributes to 25% of the total ACT score.
-It has 40 questions that come from seven passages, and you have 35 minutes to answer them.
+The ACT Science test no longer contributes to the total ACT score and has been marked as optional in the Enhanced ACT.
+The scores are reported separately for those who take it.
+It has 40 questions that come from 7 passages, and you have 40 minutes to answer them.
 In this section, you will find problems related to natural sciences like physics, biology, chemistry, geology, astronomy, and meteorology.
 The questions test your analytical, reasoning, and comprehension skills and require you to interpret data from the graphs, charts, and figures given in the passages.

-The three types of questions that you will see in the science section are:
+The 3 types of questions that you will see in the science section are:

 - Interpretation of Data